samwilson/kohana_webdb/README.md

    for your chosen Auth driver.
 3. That's it!
-You can now log in, and unless you set up the additional WebDB-specific user authorization measures (described below), you will have complete access to view and modify everything.
+You can now log in, and unless you set up the additional WebDB-specific user authorization measures (described below), you will have complete access to view and modify everything (depending on your DB-level authorization).

+## Configuration

+The following configuration files are required:

+* Copy `MODPATH/cache/config/database.php` to `APPPATH/cache/auth.php`
+* Copy `MODPATH/auth/config/auth.php` to `APPPATH/config/auth.php`

+These other config files are not required unless you wish to change from the default
+values:

+* Copy `MODPATH/database/config/database.php` to `APPPATH/config/database.php`
+* Copy `APPPATH/config/webdb.dist.php` to `APPPATH/config/webdb.php`
+* Copy `MODPATH/kadldap/config/kadldap.php` to `APPPATH/config/kadldap.php`

 ## Schema Structure and Nomenclature

-* Every table should have an autoincrementing integer primary key called `id`.
-  It is planned that this requirement be dropped in the future, and that WebDB will work with any single-column primary key whos values can be contained in a URL (for that is the reason for the integer limitation; the 'id' name limitation, on the other hand, has no justification).
+For its records be edited or viewed, tables should have single-column primary keys, with values that can be included in URLs.
+For example, autoincrementing integers.

 ## Access Control